Who is Online Culinary School Good For? Meet These 4 Graduates from ICE

 After 40 years in the hospitality industry, Jason Sims was ready to start cooking.
 He's currently the owner of the Merritt House Hotel in Monterey, California and has worked in many food and beverage and hotel properties during his professional life.

-The Culinary Arts & Food Operations Online program found Jason at the perfect time.
+The Culinary Arts & Food Operations online program found Jason at the perfect time.
 He was searching for ways to further his career, and found an online option that worked for his schedule as a business owner and was accessible to his location in Northern California.

 When Jason started the program, he faced some initial challenges with the technology involved in taking a 16-month online program, but he quickly adapted with help from the program's Lead Chef-Instructor Shawn Matijevich.

 "Chef Shawn was able to help me from the very beginning, personally, since I had very little knowledge of the technology in the program," Jason says.
 "Chef Shawn definitely made it so that I was not feeling uncomfortable asking for help.
 And at this age, sometimes it's hard to ask for help.
-I asked, and it was a it was a fantastic beginning to the program.
+I asked, and it was a fantastic beginning to the program.
 And it kept me going."

 Even after years in the hospitality industry, Jason says he still found plenty to learn in the online culinary school program's varied curriculum.